”Our ultimate goal, after all, is notAtul GawandeBeing Mortal: Medicine and What Matters in the End

 We typically work during normal business hours (Monday through Friday, 8am-5pm) but we are on call 24hrs a day 7 days a week.
 Sometimes we choose to work on the weekends because our clients need to be seen at that time or it makes more sense for our own family’s schedules.
 Our time with our own families is invaluable, so we try to not respond to issues outside of our chosen working hours unless it’s urgent.

 The vast majority of our cases involve complex family dynamics or family dysfunction.
 Simply put, most happy and harmonious families don’t need a private Guardian to intervene.
 We have seen and heard it all.
+Many. many of our clients have a mental health diagnosis in addition to a primary diagnosis of dementia, traumatic brain injury, or intellectual disability.

 Absolutely.
 We want the family members of our clients to be informed about their loved one, and their insight and values are hugely important in our decision making process.
 That being said, we often have to navigate family members who disagree about care decisions and ultimately prioritize the wishes and best interest of our clients.
 Sometimes the behavior of a family member prevents us from being able to work with them, such as when there has been abuse or neglect of our client.
 If the family members of our clients can’t be kind and courteous toward us we may also choose not to communicate with them.
 We will never be less than respectful to our clients and family members, and we expect the same from them.